GeoStat-Framework/GSTools/README.md

     pip install https://github.com/GeoStat-Framework/GSTools/archive/master.zip

 To enable the OpenMP support, you have to provide a C compiler, Cython and OpenMP.
+To get all other dependencies, it is recommended to first install gstools once in the standard way just decribed.
 Then use the following command:

+    pip install --global-option="--openmp" gstools

+Or for the development version:

     pip install --global-option="--openmp" https://github.com/GeoStat-Framework/GSTools/archive/master.zip